josevillarmontero-byte/aws2oci_project/README.md

 - Make sure to replace the hardcoded constants at the top of the script with your actual OCI credentials and region
 - Your `source_aws_files.txt` should list one file per line (e.g., `myapp/upload.js`)
+- Make sure to replace the hardcoded 'sample' identity constants declared at the beginning of the script with your own identity and signing values.

 ## Output

 - Each file is converted and validated